wp-plugins/wp-fetlife-importer/readme.txt

 == Description ==

 The WP FetLife Importer is a [WordPress](https://wordpress.org/) plugin offering an easy way to import your [FetLife](https://en.wikipedia.org/wiki/FetLife) Writings and Pictures to a WordPress blog.
 If you're using a [WordPress.com](https://wordpress.com) blog or want to move your FetLife content to a non-WordPress blogging platform, try [the FetLife to WXR Generator instead](http://fetlife.maybemaimed.com/fetlife2wxr/).
+For widgets, shortcodes, and other WordPress bells and whistles that show FetLife data, try the [WP-FetLife](https://wordpress.org/plugins/fetlife/) plugin. :)

 The following table describes the conversions WP FetLife Importer makes from your FetLife content: